 I have yet to visit Peru – but never say never!
 I look forward to making the trip someday, but in the meantime, I do enjoy learning to put together traditional Peruvian dishes as well as putting my own twist on them.
 One of my favorites is salsa a la Huancaína, which is a Peruvian dish inspired by its namesake town of Huancayo, Peru, and it is so delicious that I make it every chance I get.

 For accompaniments to the sauce, traditionally, potatoes are used, but in this instance, I was craving the sweet crunchiness of fried yucca root.
 If you’ve never had salsa a la Huancaína, then you are in for a real treat.
-This sauce is creamy, rich, and spicy – and the best part is that you can put it on literally anything: yes, boiled potatoes or crispy yucca, but also pasta, chicken, or rice; you can use it as a dip for homemade potato chips or crunchy vegetables or…I’ll stop here.
+The sauce is creamy, rich, and spicy – and the best part is that you can put it on literally anything: yes, boiled potatoes or crispy yucca, but also pasta, chicken, or rice; you can use it as a dip for homemade potato chips or crunchy vegetables or…I’ll stop here.
 You get the idea.

 Pssst…you didn’t hear this from me, but this sauce is incredible on crunchy Cheetos.
 My dirty little secret.